 The AIARE Level 2 Avalanche Course – Analyzing Snow Stability & Avalanche Hazard is for advanced backcountry skiers and riders, especially those who venture deeper into the backcountry or recreate in areas without a local avalanche bulletin.

-The AIARE Level 2 was recently re-designed specifically to meet the needs of advanced recreational students.
+The AIARE Level 2 was recently shortened to three days and re-designed specifically to meet the needs of advanced recreational students.
 Based on new guidelines from the American Avalanche Association, there are now separate tracks for recreational and professional avalanche education.
 You can read more about the split here.
 If you’ve been deterred in the past from taking a Level 2 because you felt it was a semi-professional course and/or too heavily focused on snow science, now is the time to sign up!

 The AIARE Level 2 builds on the introductory avalanche hazard management model introduced in the AIARE Level 1 and adds to it the evaluation of critical hazard assessment factors.
 In the classroom, you will learn about mountain weather and key snowpack processes.
 During field tours you will learn critical snowpack and weather observation skills, advanced terrain management, and tour leadership techniques.